tamberg/pi-tastic/README.md

 ## Pi computer
 - Pi computer w/ Linux
 - Headless install is fine
-- We'll use a terminal via SSH
+- We use a terminal via SSH

 On your computer, to log into the Pi.